When was the last time you had an unhealthy meal, i.e. double-cheese burger, super fries, chocolate milk shake? In about one hour, how did you feel?

 3. Choose healthy sweets – Sweets should be consumed with extreme moderation.
 When you are in the mood for something sweet, it’s wise to choose complex, raw sweeteners like maple syrup, raw unfiltered honey, or raw dark agave – as a few examples.
 Avoid corn syrup or white table sugar.
 The immune system is weakened in less than 30 minutes by eating simple sugar.
 Even, one teaspoon of white sugar suppresses immunity for up to six hours.
 An over-consumption of sweets will decrease your white blood cell count, making it difficult to fight infections.

 Even more importantly, religiously avoid artificial sweeteners.
 If in doubt, do some reading and research to discover the significant health problems caused by these chemicals.

 4. Choose healthy drinks, such as filtered water with fresh lemon/lime juice or fresh vegetable/fruit juice.
 Many herb teas are filled with antioxidants that promote health.

 Try drinking 4 or 5 cups of steeped herb tea for the sore throat or achy feeling.
 AVOID carbonated beverages and soft drinks which have negative effects on health.

 5. Choose to eat less.
 Overeating and high calorie intake are linked to depressed immune response.
 Weight management is important, since being more than 20 pounds overweight has been shown to suppress overall immune function.
 By consuming fewer calories per day (for those who tend to be overweight) T-cell function and thymus gland can improve, resulting in a more active immune system.

 Yes, food does influence immunity, so as you choose daily foods, be wise… choose foods that strengthen your immune function.
 You can experience the positive results.

-This is part 1 of a 4-part series.Healthy for the Holidays
+This is part 1 of a 4-part series.4 Ways to Boost the Immune System